apache/mina-sshd/docs/cli.md

 * **Shell** - unless otherwise instructed, the default SSH server uses an internal shell (see `InteractiveProcessShellFactory`).
 The shell can be overridden or disabled by specifying a `-o ShellFactory=XXX` option where the value can either be `none` to specify that no shell is to be used, or the fully-qualified name of a class that implements the `ShellFactory` interface.
 The implementation must be public and have a public no-args constructor for instantiating it.

+**Note:** A special value of `scp` can be used to use the built-in `ScpShell` instead of the interactive one (reminder: the SCP "shell" is a limited shell that provides a good enough functionality for *WinScp*).